Trow-Registry/trow/docs/COMPARISON.md

    shorter network trip - they effectively act as a local cache for the central registry.
  - Less stress on the central registries, which now only needs to serve the Trow registries, rather than every node in the cluster.
- - Individual clusters can have differently configured registries which meet their distinct needs.
+ - Individual clusters can have differently configured registries that meet their distinct needs.
    For example, a development cluster may have looser restrictions on where images can come from or how to handle vulnerability scans than a production cluster.